Travel Agent Training and Education, 2024

 Travel Agent Training and Education – Business Coaching

-These types of travel agent training programs) are run by industry professionals—travel advisors, travel industry writers, agency owners etc.
+These types of travel agent training programs are run by industry professionals—travel advisors, travel industry writers, agency owners etc.

 Many times, these programs focus on a specific type of travel such as destination weddings or FITs.
 Many of them also include an element of coaching or mentoring.
-A few that come to mind:

-• 20K System & Toolkit Destination Wedding Business Course: This course, created by Destination Wedding planner Tami Santini, addresses how to build a six-figure income while working with 5 to 10 couples per year.
+1. 20K System & Toolkit Destination Wedding Business Course: This course, created by Destination Wedding planner Tami Santini, addresses how to build a six-figure income while working with 5 to 10 couples per year.
 (Cost is $2,997 Tami is offering HAR readers 50% off which you can get by following this link.
 Full disclosure, this is an affiliate link, and will help the HAR crew feed our office dogs if you use it!)

-This option is great for DIY-loving newbies who may want to test the waters before investing in a travel agent training or education program.
+Going the "other" route is great for DIY-loving newbies who may want to test the waters before investing in a travel agent training or education program.
 It’s also great for you if you just want a quick refresher in a specific niche, supplier, or type of travel.

 Here’s some of what’s out there:

-HAR’s 7 Day Setup
+HAR’s 7 Day Setup Accelerator course

 Destination/ Supplier Training & Webinars

 It will come as no surprise to you that suppliers want you to be successful in selling their products and destinations.
 Want to get connected to a webinar?
-Check out what’s happening on HAR’s event page, for free training and webinar options.
+Check out what’s happening on HAR’s event calendar, for free training and webinar options.

 Can’t find what you’re looking for?
 Check a supplier’s website, Facebook group, or social profile to see what they’re cooking (and then tell them to post it for free on our events page).